ericvc/AI-Blackjack/ai/README.md

-Creating a Blackjack AI with Keras & Reinforcement Learning
+Creating a Blackjack AI with Reinforcement Learning, Python, and Keras
 ================

 ## Introduction